san-geetha-s/Ai-Portfolio/README.md

 🧠 AI-Powered Developer Portfolio
-A sleek, developer-themed personal portfolio built using Next.js, styled to look like a VS Code interface, and integrated with ChatGPT as a floating AI assistant to answer questions about you and your work.
+A sleek, developer-themed personal portfolio built using Next.js, styled to look like a VS Code interface, a floating AI assistant to answer questions about you and your work.

 <!-- Replace with your screenshot path if available -->